Mmaycon/basic_scripts_bioinformatics/DNAmet_450k_IDAT_processing/README.md

 # IDAT file processing

-In this tutorial you shall see how to convert 450k/EPIC array from IDAT files to beta-values - the DNA methylation levels.
+In this tutorial, you shall see how to convert 450k/EPIC array from IDAT files to beta-values - the DNA methylation levels.

 ## Preparing packages